 Whilst the Olympics are named after the ancient Greek games held in Olympia in 776BC, the first modern Olympic Games were actually held in Athens in 1896!

-Do you have any interesting or fun facts about Athens that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Athens?
+Share them in the comments below!